Tuesday, August 22, 2017

 The figure was then licensed to other parties.
 As we know, Shockwave was initially released to western markets as a Transformer by Hasbro prior to Christmas 1984, and was part of the Japanese toyline in 1985.
 Radio Shack, a subsidiary of Tandy, also released a version known as Galactic Man at roughly the same time internationally through its network of stores.
 When the figures were licensed to Hasbro and Tandy, (as well as other US toy companies), it appears that manufacture was off-shored to Seoul, to a manufacturing partner called Intecs, Ltd..
 Both Shockwave and Galactic Man are stamped 'Toyco, © 1983' and 'MADE IN KOREA', and there are references to being made in Korea on the packaging and papers included.
 However only on the back of G1 Shockwave is it clear that the manufacturing partner Intecs, Ltd..

 I can only surmise that the manufacturing was moved to Korea for reasons of production capacity or economics.
 No doubt the contracts with American companies called for high volume at low cost.
 It is typical that copyrights are sought for legal reasons when a figure is planned to be distributed outside of Japan.
 Domestic release toys often featured a maker's mark but not a copyright notice.
-So it's apparent to me that the appearance of the copyright notice on the toy indicates the involvement of non-Japanese market companies.
+So, it's apparent to me that the appearance of the copyright notice '© 1983' on the toy indicates the involvement of non-Japanese market companies.

-*There is a little know variant that has been described (possibly erroneously) as a knock-off called '4 Changeable Spark Man'.
+*There is a little known variant that has been described (possibly erroneously) as a knock-off called '4 Changeable Spark Man'.
 It looks like an off-brand Galactic Man, however like G1 Shockwave, it bears the Intecs mark on the packaging, '© 1983 Intecs Ltd.' and is made in Korea.
 It also features the Japanese patent registration number as seen on the original Toyco Astro Magnum, as well as patent pending application numbers for other regions: UK/HK, Taiwan, Korea, and USA.
 (These are not searchable today in patent databases as they are not the the same as the published patent numbers.)
 This is the key detail that suggests the figure may be a legitimate figure.
 I believe if I were to find a specimen, it would be a Toyco marked figure.
 It looks identical to Galactic Man, and has the same foam packaging.
 It appears that Intecs may have (a) registered copyright on the mold (as a good partner), or (b) was acting as a licensor and/or supplying the figure in grey-market off-brand packaging, (c) actually legally acquired the rights from Toyco to license the figure and was the primary licensor for all figures produced in Korea (being Shockwave and Galactic Man.)

 A further knock-off figure called 'Electronic Magnum' looks to have been copyrighted in 1984 by an American entity called S.R.
 Mickelberg Co., Inc. in PA, USA, who owned the Royal Condor trademark from 1981 to 2005.
 It appears to be identical to the Spark Man figure, down to the foam and packaging format.

 This may offer a clue into the ambiguity of ownership.
 Several parties appear to have asserted their rights to the toy.
-Unfortunately I can not confirm anything until I hold specimens in my hands and perform detailed mold analysis to determine lineage.
+Unfortunately, I can not confirm anything until I hold specimens in my hands and perform detailed mold analysis to determine lineage.

 Afterword: